ianstormtaylor/is-hotkey/Readme.md

 ### Features

 - Uses a simple, natural syntax for expressing hotkeys—`mod+s`, `cmd+alt+space`, etc.
-- Uses the [`KeyboardEvent.key`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) API, so it works regardless of keyboard layout.
 - Accepts `mod` for the classic "`cmd` on Mac, `ctrl` on Windows" use case.
+- Can use either `event.which` (default) or `event.key` to work regardless of keyboard layout.
 - Can be curried to reduce parsing and increase performance when needed.
-- Is extremely lightweight, weighing in at `~600 bytes` minified and gzipped.
+- Is very lightweight, weighing in at `1KB` minified and gzipped.

 ---